justingamble/nfl_rushing/README.md

 ```elixir
       config :nfl_rushing, NflRushing.Repo
 ```
-   This section contains the settings that the application will use to connect to your database.
+   This section contains the settings the application will use to connect to your database.
    Double-check them to make sure they'll work.
 In particular, make sure the username and password are correct.

 7. In your terminal, run: